Getting Started

 Pick a stack that keeps operations clean

-You do not need the most complex stack.
-You need a stack that keeps inventory, product content, fulfillment, analytics, and merchandising aligned.
-For most brands, Shopify or WooCommerce can work well if the product model is disciplined and the operations around it are documented.
+Choose the stack your team can maintain when no one is in launch mode, not the most complex one.
+What matters is whether it keeps inventory, product content, fulfillment, analytics, and merchandising aligned around one source of truth.
+For most brands, Shopify or WooCommerce works well when the product model is disciplined and operations are documented.

 - Keep product ownership clear inside the team